An Essential Overview of the Food Safety Modernization Act

 What is the Importance of FSMA?

 Prevention from all types of food risks brought forward the need for a robust set of regulations to strengthen the US food safety system.
-These regulations take a proactive approach to food safety by ensuring proper checks throughout the food supply chain, preventing outbreaks before they have a chance
+These regulations take a proactive approach to food safety by ensuring proper checks throughout the food supply chain, preventing outbreaks before they have a chance to occur.

 Tailoring regulations according to food types, supply chain complexities, and varying farming techniques, can pave the way to success for food businesses.
 Following the laws highlighted by the FSMA is critical for sustaining the wellbeing of businesses as well as the health of the consumers they serve.